Guance Log Collection and Analysis Best Practices¶

 1 rows, 1 series, cost 2ms

-Log Parsing (Pipeline)¶
+Log Parsing ( Pipeline )¶

 Grok Pattern Classification¶

-When DataKit's built-in patterns cannot meet all user requirements, users can add pattern files in the Pipeline directory to expand.
-If the custom pattern is at the global level, create a new file in the pattern
+When the built-in patterns of DataKit cannot meet all user needs, users can add pattern files in the Pipeline directory to expand.
+If the custom pattern is global, you need to create a new file in the pattern directory and add the pattern to it.
+Do not add or modify in the existing built-in pattern files, because the built-in pattern files will be overwritten during the DataKit startup process.

 Adding Local Patterns¶

-_second (?:(?:[0-5]?[0-9]|60)(?:[:.,][0-9]+)?) # Matches seconds, _second is the pattern name
+_second (?:(?:[0-5]?[0-9]|60)(?:[:.,][0-9]+)?) #Match seconds, _second is the pattern name

-_minute (?:[0-5][0-9]) # Matches minutes, _minute is the pattern name
+_minute (?:[0-5][0-9]) #Match minutes, _minute is the pattern name

-_hour (?:2[0123]|[01]?[0-9]) # Matches hours, _hour is the pattern name
+_hour (?:2[0123]|[01]?[0-9]) #Match years, _hour is the pattern name

 # Add time to the file in the pattern directory, this pattern is a global pattern and can be referenced anywhere